 WordPress is a CMS (content management system) that allows you to quickly post content to the Web.
 You can use WordPress to publish both posts (chronological entries that can be tagged and categorized) and pages (static information that is not categorized).
 Using WordPress’s built-in text editing tools, you can post anything from a simple message to resource links to image galleries.

 The top bar is your administrative toolbar.
-Use this to switch from your dashboard to your live site, monitor comments, and quickly post articles, images, links etc. If you manage multiple WordPress sites under CAES or Extension, you’ll be able to switch between them here.
+Use this to switch from your dashboard to your live site, monitor comments, and quickly post articles, images, links, etc. If you manage multiple WordPress sites under CAES or Extension, you can switch between them here.

 The central panel has helpful content to notify you of activity on your WordPress site, news of WordPress, and quick tools to publish posts.

 - At a Glance: a quick overview of Posts, Pages, and Comments on your WordPress Site

 - Activity: what has been posted recently, what is scheduled to post